Types Of Nightmares And How To Cope With Them

 Waking nightmares

 In a condition called sleep paralysis, you may experience a short period of waking nightmares just before you fall asleep or wake up.
 Scientists suggest that these dreams may not be nightmares at all, but instead, they could be hallucinations caused by lying on your back.
 These hallucinations are often accompanied by an inability to move for a short period.
-If you have this type of nightmare, it may be possible to stop them by sleeping on your side or stomach rather than your back.
+If you have this type of nightmare, it may be possible to stop it by sleeping on your side or stomach rather than your back.

 Treatment for nightmares